marcogrecopriolo/guglielmo/README.md

 At this moment in time, the only devices tested are the SDR RTL stick and the SDRplay RSP1a, and the only build linux.
-Windows does build with Visual Studio, Mingw and Msys and Msys2, but the process needs a fair amount of manual intervention.
+Windows does build with Visual Studio, and Mingw plus Msys or Msys2, but the process needs a fair amount of manual intervention.

 ## TODO